vectorgrp/sil-kit/docs/usage/replay.rst

 External MDF4 Trace Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-For replaying it is possible to use |MDF4| trace files which do not originate from VIB simulations.
+For replaying it is possible to use |MDF4| trace files which do not originate from SILKIT simulations.
 In this case, the MDF channel for a service controller has to be uniquely identified by the user.

 .. admonition:: Note